 “We cannot selectively numb emotions; when we numb the painful emotions, we also numb the positive emotions.”

-In other words, if we block out negative emotions, we will also block out the possibility of experiencing enriching and fulfilling emotions such as love, joy and belonging.
+In other words, if we block out negative emotions, we will also block out the possibility of experiencing enriching and fulfilling emotions such as love, joy and belonging, with those who genuinely care about us.

 Our fear of intimacy will keep us away from all the sublime treasures that meaningful connections offer.
 Taking refuge in a cold cave might protect us temporarily but without the warm fires of love, we’ll eventually freeze.

-Yet even with this intellectual understanding, it can still be daunting to put yourself out there if you’ve been burnt in the past.
-So this brings me to the prevailing dilemma, which is this: how can we stay open and vulnerable in our relationships without the risk of having our hearts broken?
+Yet even with this intellectual understanding, it can be daunting to put yourself out there if you’ve been burnt in the past.
+So this brings me to the prevailing dilemma: how do we stay open in our relationships and have the courage to deal with the risks that come with being vulnerable?

-Here are some measures that you can take to reach this sweet spot:
+Here are some measures that you can take to ease the process:

 2. Set clear boundaries in your relationships: The reality is that we can’t be equally vulnerable with everyone – this necessitates the need for building healthy boundaries.
 We can be vulnerable with those we trust but we still need to take precautionary measures to protect ourselves from any unanticipated changes in others’ behavior.
 I’m not saying we should be constantly paranoid but that we should maintain a healthy form of skepticism and remove those rose-colored glasses for reality checks.